bbatsov/projectile/doc/usage.md

 (define-key projectile-mode-map [?\s-g] 'projectile-grep)
 ```

+!!!
+Note

-Note that the `Super` keybindings are not usable in Windows.
+    Note that the `Super` keybindings are not usable in Windows, as Windows
+    makes heavy use of such keybindings itself.
 Emacs
     Prelude already adds those extra keybindings.

 ## Ignoring files